kojiishi/explainers/text-box-trim.md

 along with the shorthand property [`text-box`], make finer control of vertical alignment of text possible.

-They properties are defined in the [Trimming Leading Over/Under Text] section of the CSS Inline Level 3.
+These properties are defined in the [Trimming Leading Over/Under Text] section of the CSS Inline Level 3.